bk-12346/SoilSense-Crop-Recommener/README.md

 ## 📁 Files in This Project

-* `main.py`: The main Jupyter Notebook containing all the data cleaning, exploratory analysis, model training, and the final feature performance comparison.
+* `main.py`: The main Python script containing all the data cleaning, exploratory analysis, model training, and the final feature performance comparison.
 * `soil_measures.csv`: The dataset used for training the machine learning model.

 ## 💻 How to Run